-1. The example storage solution is the amount of storage that can be installed on target feeders in the Distribution Planning Area without incurring significant interconnection and distribution grid upgrade costs (see Table 3-6).

-- 2. Both front of the meter (FTM) and behind the meter (BTM) battery energy storage systems may be sited to address loads at the substations.
-The BTM analysis has not yet been completed; refer to Section 3.6.3 for discussion. - 3.
+- 1. The example storage solution is the amount of storage that can be installed on target feeders in the Distribution Planning Area without incurring significant interconnection and distribution grid upgrade costs (see Table 3-6). - Both front of the meter (FTM) and behind the meter (BTM) battery energy storage systems may be sited to address loads at the substations.
+The BTM analysis has not yet been completed; rRefer to Section 3.6.3 for discussion of BTM resources procurement potential and siting. - 3.
 Updated peak load forecasts for 2028 will be available from PG&E in May 2019.
 They are based on the recorded peak loads from 2018.

-Source: Kevala Analytics, Inc. 2018
+Source: Kevala 2018